-- 19.1 a) The driver must drive the car alone and unaided. - b) Drivers are not permitted to participate in any additional practice, qualifying or race within the Event. - 19.2 Drivers must use the track at all times.
+- 19.1 a) The driver must drive the car alone and unaided. - b) Drivers are not permitted to participate in any additional practice, qualifying or race within the Event. - 19.2 Drivers must observe the provisions of the Code relating to driving behaviour on circuits at all times. - 19.3 Drivers must use the track at all times.
 For the avoidance of doubt the white lines defining the track edges are considered to be part of the track but the kerbs are not.